Building Trust and Reducing Stress in Shy or Fearful Cats

 Handling should be gentle and slow.
 Avoid sudden movements which might scare them further.
 Instead, let them come to you at their own pace.
 Sometimes, just sitting quietly nearby and letting them sniff you can help.

 Playtime is another great way to reduce anxiety.
-Interactive toys like feather wands or laser pointers can be engaging without forcing close contact.
+Interactive toys like feather wands or laser pointers (make sure not to point the laser into the cat’s eyes) can be engaging without forcing close contact.
 This helps them associate fun and positive experiences with your presence.
 Playing together can also help burn off some of that nervous energy.

 Introducing new people and pets needs to be gradual.
 Allow your cat to get used to new scents and sounds before expecting them to interact.
 Short, supervised visits can help ease them into new social settings without overwhelming them.